May 26, 2026

 Owned content syndication allows you to distribute your content on the channels that you own and control.
 This can include your website, email newsletter, and social media pages.
 Brands often overlook this type of content syndication, but it offers a great benefit for brands looking to maintain their existing customer base.

-Audience syndication versus lead-gen syndication
+Audience syndication vs lead gen syndication

 It's also worth distinguishing between two broader approaches, because they serve different ends.

 Audience syndication is about content amplification.
 You republish or promote your content to reach someone else's audience, building visibility and brand awareness over time.
-Lead-gen syndication is more transactional.
+Lead gen syndication is more transactional.
 A vendor promotes your asset, gates it, and sends you qualified contact details directly.

 Both have a place in a well-rounded strategy, and the strongest programs often combine them, using audience syndication to build familiarity and lead-gen syndication to capture demand once that awareness exists.